andywer/laravel-js-localization/README.md

      // each time you change configuration files.
      // Attention: Should not be used in production mode due to decreased performance.
      'disable_config_cache' => false,

+    // Split up the exported messages.js file into separate files for each locale.
+    // This is to ensue faster loading times so one doesn't have to load translations for _all_ languages.
+     'split_export_files' => true,
 ];
 ```